 Step 3: Cap them up

 With glue, glue two caps to two ends of each pipe.
-As mentioned above, this is to prevent water, dust, or dirt from getting into the guide posts.
+As mentioned above, this prevents water, dust, or dirt from getting into the guide posts.

 Step 4: Attach the pipes to the trailer